 Perugia - The Medieval Capital

 Enjoy breakfast, and then we’ll head to the medieval hill town of Assisi, birthplace of St. Francis.
 Our guide will give us an introduction, with amazing facts, before we head off to Perugia.
 A 13th century fountain and a 15th century Duomo are central to this medieval town, capital of the Umbria region.
-Breakfast and Dinner are included.
+Breakfast is included.

 Perugia Trivia: Q: What sweet indulgence is Perugia famous for?
 When you tell an Italian that you’re going to Perugia, the first thing they'll think about is chocolate.
 This gem of a medieval town is beautiful in its own right, but Perugia is home to a chocolate factory and a chocolate festival.
 Four men began the Perugrina brand in 1907, selling candied almonds.
 (The word ‘confetti’ is Italian for almonds with a hard sugar coating, and they were first used by Italians to toss in the air for weddings and festivals.)
 In 1917 the wife of one of the men added cocoa and she created the well-loved Baci!